 Once data and business systems are in the cloud, small businesses are able to access them from a wide range of devices.
 With a shared data bank, hot-desking around the office becomes a more viable option, and helps staff stay productive when they're on the road or working away from the office.

 Even if you work from home you can benefit from shifting to the cloud.
 Along with staying productive when you're away from your desk, you've also got a Plan B if disaster strikes.
 Should something happen to your workspace, you can sit down at any compatible computer and pick up where you left off.

 Server in the sky

-Services like Telstra Cloud let you set up virtual servers online, only paying for the resources you use, rather than investing in new on-site servers which might often sit idle.
+Options like Telstra’s cloud services let you set up virtual servers online, only paying for the resources you use, rather than investing in new on-site servers which might often sit idle.
 If you need a temporary development server for a new product, or extra computing power to support the occasional major project, then paying for a virtual server in the cloud might be a smart business move.

 Search for the latest and greatest cloud based apps and software, and improve your business processes with the right range of tools.